cashetland/blender-real-starfield/README.md

 Then click the "Run" button in the text editing window.
 Depending on your HW and how many stars you are creating, it could take some time.
 For example on a Ryzen 5950X, it took about 25 minutes to create 8700 stars.
 Then zoom out and marvel at your friendly stellar neighborhood!

+star-creation-example.png shows what the Blender viewport looks like after creating stars within 50 parsecs of Earth.
+A few local stars are highlighted.